Grainger Engineering Library - Frequently Asked Questions

 Grainger is not responsible for lost documents saved to library equipment.

 - What printers are available at Grainger Engineering Library?

-- The first floor computer clusters are linked to four black and white printers and two color printer.
-The fourth floor EWS and the lower level EWS have one black and white printer.
+- The first floor computer clusters are linked to four black and white printers and two color printers.
+The fourth floor EWS has four printers - two black and white and two color.